Masters of Research

 How to apply

 To apply, you’ll need to complete an application form on our online application portal.
 You’re required to include a project proposal which outlines your specific area of interest and your focus for investigation, as well as a personal statement which explains your motivation for applying for this programme of study, and any relevant experience or skills.
 We can only accept candidates with projects which are aligned to our staff expertise.
+If you have any queries about the course, please contact one of the course tutors: Dr Emma Shercliffor Dr Willem de Bruijn.

 *This course is subject to validation and starts in 2020